Yero1990/CaFe-Online/README.md

 # Updating Existing Git Submodules

-Recall, a submodule is an independent repo within anothe git repo and it might get updated by another user remotely, so you would want to keep the local copy of your submodule up-to-date with the remote version. <br>
+Recall, a submodule is an independent repo within another git repo and it might get updated by another user remotely, so you would want to keep the local copy of your submodule up-to-date with the remote version. <br>